March 30, 2022

 Steps, Musicality and Choreography

-Novice dancers often focus their attention on steps and neglect music and choreography.
-In fact, the quality of a dance hinges more on musicality and choreography than steps.
-To explain this, let's first take a closer look at how the milongueros dance tango.
+Novice dancers often fixate on steps, overlooking the equally important aspects of musicality and choreography.
+Yet, the artistry of tango lie more on musicality and choreography than steps.
+To understand this, let’s first look at how the milongueros dance tango.

-What impressed me most about the dance of the milongueros is not their steps but their musicality and choreography, which have the following characteristics.
+What truly stands out in the dance of the milongueros is not the complexity of their steps, but their exceptional musicality and choreography, characterized by the following qualities:

 (1) They dance at a slower pace, allowing the woman to follow in a restful and elegant manner.
-(2) Every step is well thought out and clearly led, focusing on expressing the music and feelings, not on impression.
-(3) There is a pause after each phrase or sequence, just like there is a punctuation mark after each sentence.
-(4) The pause is not completely still but in subtle motion to allow the woman to do embellishments.
-(5) The steps are pulsating, like surging waves rather than flowing water, to facilitate cadencia in the dance.
-(6) There is a soft transition between two steps, often in the form of turn, preparing the next surge in a different direction.
-(7) Surging step, pause, soft transition, and another surging step constitute the basic rhythm of the dance.
+(2) Each step is thoughtfully crafted and clearly led, focusing on expressing the music and feelings, not on impression.
+(3) They pause after each musical phrase or sequence, much like punctuation marks structure a sentence.
+(4) The pause is not static but filled with subtle motion, offering the woman space for personal expression and embellishment.
+(5) Their steps are pulsating—resembling surging waves rather than a steady stream—facilitating cadencia in the dance.
+(6) Transitions between steps are smooth, often involving slight pivots to prepare for the next surge in a different direction.
+(7) Surging step, pause, soft transition, and another surge constitute the intrinsic rhythm of their dance.
 This arrangement can better reflect the music, sentiment and feelings that feature social tango.

-These are not novices but fairly experienced dancers.
-In fact, their dancing skills are better than the average found online.
-I chose this clip to illustrate that dance techniques, musicality, and choreography are seperate skills.
-What most dancers lack is musicality and choreography.
+As you may note, these are fairly experienced dancers.
+In fact, their technical skills surpass the average found online.
+I chose this example to demonstrate that dance techniques, musicality, and choreography are distinct skills.
+What most dancers lack is the latter two.

-Many of them are imitating the style of the milongueros.
-One shining example is the man in the hat appeared in 3:10-3:50, who used a lot of pauses and slow motions.
-As you can see, by adopting the choreography of the milongueros, the dance becomes deeper, tastier, more musical and less gymnastic.
-Pause and slow motion are to dance what punctuation is to writing, which make the dance more musical, meaningful, expressive, and captivating.
-The following is another good example.
-(See Floorcraft, Choreography and Hastiness.)
+Many of them have begun to adopt the style of the milongueros.
+A standout example is the man in the hat who appears between 3:10 and 3:50.
+By incorporating more pauses and slow motions into his choreography, he has achieved a dance that feels deeper, more flavorful, and less gymnastic.
+Pauses and slow motion in tango are like punctuation in writing—they make the dance more musical, meaningful, expressive, and captivating (see Floorcraft, Choreography and Hastiness).
+The following is another such example.

 January 7, 2022